Table of Contents

 Plants are living entities and exhibit living characteristics such as breathing, digesting, excreting, reproducing and so on.
-Reproduction is an inherent characteristic in plants which enables to produce new offsprings regularly.
-The genetic constitution of a plant is determined by the mode of reproduction which aids in understanding their exhibited traits.
+Reproduction is an inherent characteristic of living organisms which allows them to produce offspring.
+The genetic constitution of a plant is determined by the mode of reproduction which helps us in understanding its exhibited traits.
 A close look at a plant helps us to understand the different plant structures which can be classified into –

 - Reproductive parts – Flowers

 A flower is the reproductive organ of the plant.
 A unisexual flower can either be a male flower producing male gametes or a female flower producing female gametes.
 A flower can also possess both male and female reproductive organs, producing both male and female gametes.
 These flowers are known as bisexual or hermaphrodite flowers.

 During the sexual mode of reproduction, these male and female gametes fuse to produce seeds.
 These seeds then germinate to produce new plant structures.

 - Asexual mode of reproduction – New plants arise from vegetative parts

 - Sexual mode of reproduction – New parts arise from reproductive parts of the plant

 In the asexual mode of reproduction, plants give rise to new plant structures without the fusion of the male and female reproductive parts and hence there is no formation of seeds and fruits.
 In plants, it is carried out in the following ways:

 - Budding – new plants arise from the bud or an outgrowth from the parent body

 - Vegetative propagation – a portion of the plant gives rise to a new plant structure, which can occur both naturally or manually